RobiNN1/phpCacheAdmin/SECURITY.md

 ### Not in scope

 - No authentication in the default configuration, or a dashboard exposed to a network without it.
 See above.
+- Clearing the OPcache or Realpath cache, or resetting a slow log or latency monitor, while `readonly` is on.
+See above.
 - Commands run in the console, or the data the dashboard can reach on servers it is configured for.
 Use `readonly`, `console => false` or `blockedcommands` if the people with access should not have that.
 - Weaknesses of the cache server itself, e.g., a Redis that allows `CONFIG SET dir`, runs as root, or has